Chao Tzee Cheng: The case of Mimi Wong

 On 6 January 1970, 31-year-old dance hostess Mimi Wong Weng Siu (黄婉秀) and her 37-year-old ex-husband and sweeper Sim Woh Kum (冼松锦) murdered 33-year-old Ayako Watanabe, who was the wife of Wong's Japanese lover Hiroshi Watanabe.
 The murder was witnessed by the Watanabes's 9-year-old eldest daughter Chieko (Chieko would later become the prosecution's main witness against the couple), who came together with her mother and two siblings to Singapore to visit her father.
 Hiroshi, an engineer, who had an affair with Wong for 3 years and gotten disapproval from his wife regarding the issue, wanted to end the affair with Wong, who was not willing to.
-Filled wth jealousy, Wong then asked for help from Sim, with whom she bore two sons, to help her in the murder.
+Filled with jealousy, Wong then asked for help from Sim, with whom she bore two sons, to help her in the murder.
 While he was conducting an autopsy on her, Professor Chao found two knife wounds on Ayako Watanabe's neck, and one to her abdomen, along with a few others.
 Chao also made a certified finding that the woman died around 5 to 6 minutes after the fatal wounds were inflicted on her.

 At the trial, both Wong and Sim (who initially admitted to his participation in the killing) pointed fingers at one another, with Wong even putting up a defence of diminished responsibility, with her psychiatrist Dr. Wong Yip Chong claiming that she caught the Japanese encephalitis virus from Hiroshi Watanabe and thus suffered from a viral brain infection at the time of the killing.
 However, she was found to be not suffering from any diminished responsibility by the prosecution's psychiatric expert.
 After a trial lasting 26 days, on 7 December 1970, both Mimi Wong and Sim Woh Kum were found guilty of murder and condemned to hang for murdering Ayako Watanabe.
 Their subsequent appeals against the sentence and pleas for presidential clemency were later rejected.
 On the morning of 27 July 1973, the couple were executed in Changi Prison.
 Mimi Wong was the first woman to be sentenced to death for murder in Singapore.